kubevirt/user-guide/docs/contributing.md

 # Contributing

 Welcome!!
 And thank you for taking the first step to contributing to the KubeVirt project.
-On this page you should be able to find all the information required to get started on your contirbution journey, as well as information on how to become a community member and grow into roles of responsibility.
+On this page you should be able to find all the information required to get started on your contribution journey, as well as information on how to become a community member and grow into roles of responsibility.

 If you think something might be missing from this page, please help us by [raising a bug](https://github.com/kubevirt/user-guide/issues)!